100% Disk Usage in Windows 10 Fixed With 15 Tricks

 Disk Usage Should Rarely Be 100%

 Put simply, there is little reason for your disk load to be anything close to 100%, certainly not under normal usage.
-A slow computer is one with a problem, and if you cannot fix it by disabling a browser plugin, stopping services, or running your anti-virus software, then the problem may well be hardware related.
+A slow computer is one with a problem, and if you cannot fix it by disabling a browser plugin, stopping services, or running your antivirus software, then the problem may well be hardware related.

 If your computer is attempting to defrag your drive, but your HDD is actually an SSD, then serious problems can occur.
-Deal with this by opening the Task Scheduler (WINDOWS +Q, enter task scheduler) and disable any scheduled disk defrag tasks.
+Deal with this by opening the Task Scheduler (WIN+Q, enter “task scheduler”) and disable any scheduled disk defrag tasks.

 Try these fixes the next time your Windows computer slows down.
 Be sure to check your Windows Experience Index periodically to identify performance issues in need of immediate resolution.
 And add these fixes to your skillset for solving annoying Windows issues .